GARDEN PATH ACUPUNCTURE

 Why Acupuncture?

 Acupuncture originated in China over 3,000 years ago and is presently used as a part of primary health care worldwide.
 Acupuncturists consider disease as the result of poor function in the body's natural physiological processes.
 We carefully place small, sterile, solid needles at specific points in the body to restore function and allow for healing to occur.
 For a stronger treatment, gentle electrical stimulation is sometimes added to the needles similar to what people experience with a TENS Unit.
-Acupuncture is a highly effective approach to resolving trigger points associated with myofascial pain.
+Acupuncture for myofascial pain is a highly effective approach to resolving trigger points associated with this condition.

 You may have myofascial pain if you experience any of the following: